-a word or phrase that is used before a noun to show the amount of it that is being considered
+Quantifiers are words or phrases that are used before a noun to show the amount of it that is being considered.

 Quantifiers with Countable Nouns

 These are some quantifiers that we can use with countable nouns.